cosmos/ibc/spec/client/Rollup-Integration-guide.md

 Misbehaviour verification has a different purpose for rollup architectures than it does in traditional consensus mechanisms.

 Typical consensus mechanisms, like proof-of-stake, are self-reliant on ordering.
 Thus, we must have mechanisms to detect when the consensus set is violating the ordering rules.
-For example, in cometBFT, the misbehaviour verification checks that header times are monotonically increasing and that there exists only one valid header for each height.
+For example, in tendermint, the misbehaviour verification checks that header times are monotonically increasing and that there exists only one valid header for each height.

 However, with rollups the ordering is derived from the data availability layer.
 Thus, even if there is a consensus violation in the rollup consensus, it can be resolved by the DA layer and the consensus rules of the rollup.
 E.g. even if the sequencer signs multiple blocks at the same height, the canonical block is the first block submitted to the DA layer.